Michael Saba: Investigation compromised

 Saba reveals a troubling undisclosed relationship between Phillip Heymann, the deputy attorney general who refused to take the Stephen Bryen case to a grand jury, and Nathan Lewin, Stephen Bryen's attorney.
 Heymann and Lewin were old friends.
 Both attended Harvard Law School at the same time where Lewin was editor of the Harvard Law Review for two years prior to Heymann becoming editor while Lewin became treasurer.
-Heyman clerked for Supreme Court Justice John Harlan from 1960-1961 and Lewin clerked for him from 1961-62.
+Heyman clerked for Supreme Court Justice John Harlan from 1960 to 1961 and Lewin clerked for him from 1961 to 1962.
 In fact both men's careers follow an identical pattern: After the Supreme Court, Heymann joined the Justice Department's Office of Solicitor General and after his stint at the Court, Lewin joined the very same office.
 Heyman then moved to the State Department's Bureau of Security and Consular Affairs where he became administrator, He was joined by Lewin, who became deputy administrator in 1965.
 Heymann then went bact to Harvard to teach law, and sure enough Lewin a few years later did the same.
 Saba cites a source who says when Heymann returned to Washington to work again at the Justice Department in 1978, he stayed as a house guest of Nathan Lewin.

 The extensive relationship between Phillip Heymann and Nathan Lewin raises the question of why Heymann did not recuse himself from the Stephen Bryen investigation.
 The decision not to go to a grand jury and the subsequent concessions made to Nathan Lewin by Heymann reside under the suspicion of undue influence.